 Here’s an insider tip.
 Stop at the Ishara Market in the town of Waimea, walk to the deli counter in the back and order up a to-go poke lunch.
-You’ll find a handful of different types of poke and it’s some of the best on the island.
-In fact, if may be the best in all of Hawaii.
+You’ll find a handful of different types of poker and it’s some of the best on the island.
+In fact, if maybe the best in all of Hawaii.
 Then take you feast to the viewpoint at sunset on a clear day where you can eat while dangling your feet off the edge of the valley.
 Just be extremely careful at the edge.
 It’s thousands of feet down to the valley floor below.

 Kauai is a small island, but it packs plenty of different climate zones.
 The north shore is usually wet while the south shore is reliably dry and hot.
 That’s why tourists flock to the glittering blue waters of .

-You’ll walk past a bathroom, picnic tables and outdoor showers as you enter the beach area, and then you’ll be hit with a decision to make.
+You’ll walk past a bathroom, picnic tables, and outdoor showers as you enter the beach area, and then you’ll be hit with a decision to make.
 The beach is split in two by a rocky sandbar.
 The sandbar may be a little harder to see at high tide, but it’s easy to make out the two different beaches at Poipu any time of day.

 The left side is sheltered, shallow and bit rocky.
 It’s perfect for the little kids where they can swim alongside sea turtles that feast on the mossy, shallow rocks.
 Poipu is one of the most reliable sea turtle spotting beaches on Kauai.
 Just remember that it is illegal to touch the turtles, and the oils in your skin degrade a turtle’s shell.
 Keep your distance even when trying to snap that once-in-a-lifetime selfie.

 The right side of the beach is sandy, deep and perfect for a good swim.
 There’s also much more room on the right side of the beach for laying out a towel.
-The water here gets deep quickly but is usually calm, so it’s a great place to wade in the cooling water with friends as the sun sets.
+The water here gets deep quickly but is usually calm, so it’s a great place to wade in the cooling water with friends as the sunsets.

 Poipu opens up to the ocean south, so you’ll have to look right to see the setting sun.
 The view west is rather impressive here at Poipu, so get your camera ready.
 Just west of this popular tourist beach are reliable surfing waves where the locals surf into the soft light of the early night.
 You’ll be able to snap a few pics of surfer silhouettes against a warm orange sky.
 Snap the pic just right and you’ll catch the spray of a wave, as well.

-Polihale is ancient Hawaiian for “The House of the Dead,” but don’t let that scare you from visiting Hawaii’s longest beach.
+Polihale is an ancient Hawaiian for “The House of the Dead,” but don’t let that scare you from visiting Hawaii’s longest beach.
 The ancient Hawaiians believed that souls exited the physical world through Polihale Beach which is a beautiful sentiment, in its own way.

 Polihale faces straight west.
 The dry and hot climate of the west side also makes Polihale extremely reliable for a beautiful sunset even as it rains in Lihue, Kapaa or Hanalei.
-Simply take the Kuhio Highway south, ride the road as it turns west and drive through the town of Waimea.
-Eventually, the pavement will end and you’ll be driving on a washboarded dirt road through farmland.
+Simply take the Kuhio Highway south, ride the road as it turns west and drives through the town of Waimea.
+Eventually, the pavement will end and you’ll be driving on a washboard dirt road through farmland.
 Ride this unpaved road for a few miles until you get to a Monkeypod Tree.

 This massive tree marks the beginning of Polihale Beach Park, but, don’t worry, it’s easy to spot.
 There’s a sign next to the tree welcoming you to Polihale.
 You can continue along the dirt road all the way to the southernmost cathedral cliff of the Na Pali Coast, or you can turn up the hill at the Monkeypod Tree to park at the beach’s first pavilion.